2shady4u/godot-sqlite/README.md

 - **query_result** (Array, default=[])

 Contains the results from the latest query and is cleared after every new query.

+***NOTE:** If you want your result to persist after running additional queries you'll have to **duplicate()** this array yourself!*

 - **last_insert_rowid** (Integer, default=0)